I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “You know you are supposed to plant them right?”
 I remarked.

-I glanced through the shop windows while strolling around with Eric.
-Whenever anything weird or strange caught my eyes he would give me a quick and concise answer.
+Strolling around the streets with Eric, I glanced through the countless shop windows.
+Whenever anything weird or strange caught my eyes he would give me a quick and concise answer on what it was.
 His explanations seemed to make it seem more interesting than they were.

-A set of ceramic cups could be seen through the window.
+A set of ceramic cups could be seen through such a window.
 They were apparently the local product of this city.
-The cups’ color was unique only to this region as it required a type of clay that could only be harvested around here.
-They just looked like green tea cups to me.
+Its color was unique only to this region, he said.
+A color that required a type of clay that could only be harvested around here.
+But to me, they just looked like plain green tea cups.

 Eric would give me a long explanation each time I pointed to an object.
 He seemed to take his apprenticeship seriously as he knew a little about everything.
-I wondered how much he had studied these past days.
-I started pointing at whatever caught my eyes.
+Impressive.
+Wonder how much he had studied these past days.
+Oh, and I really meant each time, so I started pointing at whatever caught my eyes.

-“Esther”, he looked thirsty, “I think you already know about all these things.”
+“Esther,” he sounded thirsty, “I think you already know about all these things.”

-“I don’t remember what they are.”
+“I don’t think so?
+I may have forgotten it.”
 I stood in front of a display where wares of different colors and shapes were being shaded by the stall.
 The vendor was busy haggling with the other customers, paying the two of us no mind.

-“You know that you can’t use that line anymore right?”
+He sighed.
+“You know that you can’t use that line anymore, right?”

-“At least try not to grin while saying that…” He sighed.
+“At least try not to grin while saying that…” He sighed again.
 “These are called carrots, a staple food in our kingdom.”

 “Is that so?
-What about these yellow things?”
+And what about these yellow things?”

 “Those are potatoes”